ojowinter/test/README.md

 + Built-in functions panic, recover.
 + Defer statement.
 + Return multiple values.
-+ Labels.
-(1) It is advised to [avoid its use][label] in JavaScript, and (2) when they are called from "continue" and "break" statements then they are restricted to "for" and "while" JS loops so its use is very limited.
++ Goto, labels.
+(1) In JavaScript, the labels are restricted to "for" and "while" loops when they are called from "continue" and "break" statements so its use is very limited, and (2) it is advised to [avoid its use][label].

 Status: